deislabs/bindle/docs/protocol-spec.md

 Parcel information MUST NOT be included in search indices.
 Inclusion of such information introduces security concerns.

 In strict mode "fuzzy matching" (e.g. soundex or similar) MAY be applied to some or all query terms.

+Additionally, if a `v` SemVer range modified is present, the query engine MUST exclude any results that do not match the range modifier.

+#### The SemVer Range Modifier

+The `v` query parameter, if supplied, MUST contain a valid SemVer range modifier.

+For example, the range modifier `v=1.0.0-beta.1` indicates that a version MUST match version `1.0.0-beta.1`.
+Version `1.0.0-beta.12` does NOT match this modifier.

+TODO: Specify the range modifiers.

 ## Returning Matches